-A few months back, I had a meeting with the higher management of one of the Sri Lankan Private Bank.
+A few months back, I had a meeting with the higher management of one of the Sri Lankan Private banks.
 The agenda of the meeting was to discuss project funding as well as another business proposal.
-I myself and GM Nivethan, we met them and explained everything about our project concept and functionality.
+I myself and the company General manager Nivethan met them and explained everything about our project concept and functionality.

 Almost instantly we were discouraged by the bank officials for some irrelevant reasons!